pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 * JIT: Just In Time
 * PaaS: Platform as a Service
 * SaaS: Software as a Service
-* IDaaS: ID as a Service
+* IDaaS: Identity as a Service
 * IdM: Identity Manager
 * SAML: Security Assertion Markup Language
 * SCIM: System for Cross-domain Identity Management